raybergholm/cartographer-py/README.md

 Cartographer is a library for streamlining the connection and calling of an API.

 Given a config file containing the connection details of the API and the list of nodes and their details, this library builds a map of the API which is used to construct API calls as required.
-Rather having to manually make `HTTPSConnection(host_url).request("GET", "/why/did/i/create/such/a/long/chain/to/cake-selection")` calls, just use Cartographer to shorten it to `cartographer.get("cake-selection")` and have Cartographer handle the boring the middle layers.
+Rather having to manually make calls like `HTTPSConnection(host_url).request("GET", "/why/did/i/create/such/a/long/chain/to/cake-selection")` calls, just use Cartographer to shorten it to `cartographer.get("cake-selection")` and have Cartographer handle the boring the middle layers.

+## Dependencies

+* requests

+Make sure you have pip then run `pip install requests`

 ## How to instantiate